 - 4.7.1.
 General.
 Clinical Privileges for performing a medical H&P shall be delineated.
-The medical H&P shall be performed by a Physician, Oral and Maxillofacial Surgeon, or Advanced Practice Professional with appropriate Clinical Privileges in accordance with the Rules and Regulations. - 4.7.2.
+The medical H&P shall be performed by a Physician, Oral and Maxillofacial Surgeon, or Advanced Practice Provider with appropriate Clinical Privileges in accordance with the Rules and Regulations. - 4.7.2.
 Time Requirements. - 4.7.2.1.
 The medical H&P must be completed and included in the medical record no later than 24 hours after the patient's admission to the Hospital and prior to surgery or any procedure requiring anesthesia, except in emergencies which preclude such documentation.
 See Rules and Regulations on documentation requirements in emergencies. - 4.7.2.2.
-A medical H&P performed within 30 days prior to admission may be included in the medical record if it is accompanied by documentation of the results of an updated history and examination by a Physician, Oral and Maxillofacial Surgeon, or Advanced Practice Professional with appropriate Clinical Privileges, with a notation of any changes or the absence of any changes.
-The updated H&P must be performed and included in the medical record within 24 hours of admission and prior to surgery or any procedure requiring anesthesia.

-4.7.3.
-Dentists and Podiatrists.

-4.7.3.1.
-Members who are Dentists and Podiatrists are responsible for that part of their patients' histories and physical examinations that relate, respectively, to dentistry and podiatry.
+A medical H&P performed within 30 days prior to admission may be included in the medical record if it is accompanied by documentation of the results of an updated history and examination by a Physician, Oral and Maxillofacial Surgeon, or Advanced Practice Provider with appropriate Clinical Privileges, with a notation of any changes or the absence of any changes.
+The updated H&P must be performed and included in the medical record within 24 hours of admission and prior to surgery or any procedure requiring anesthesia. - 4.7.3.
+Dentists and Podiatrists. - 4.7.3.1.
+Members who are Dentists and Podiatrists are responsible for that part of their patients' histories and physical examinations that relate, respectively, to dentistry and podiatry. - 4.7.3.2.
+Dentists and Podiatrists are responsible to secure a Physician Member to manage and coordinate their patients' medical condition during hospitalization and meet any requirements in the Rules and Regulations.